jucardwell/remote-sensing-hazards/other_pages/lab5.md

 5. Create a well-visualized map identifying potentially flooded areas.

-### Your lab report should include:
+### Your lab report should:
 1. Introduce why SAR can be a useful tool for flood analysis and why obtaining quality satellite images during hurricanes can be challenging.
 Also describe why satellites often cannot perfectly capture flooded areas.
-2. A screenshot of your map
+2. Include a screenshot of your map
 3. Describe the spatial pattern of your map and identify areas that may have experienced significant flooding
 4. Conclude with a paragraph that summarizes your results.